-- Administrative law regime. - Appeals of adverse decisions must work their way through the appeal process set up within DEED before an appeal to a court. - If applicants are denied benefits in an initial determination, they have 45 days from the date of the determination to file an appeal (after May 5, 2024, 20 days until then).
+- Administrative law regime. - Appeals of adverse decisions must work their way through the appeal process set up within DEED before an appeal to a court. - If applicants are denied benefits in an initial determination, they have 45 days from the date of the determination to file an appeal.
 Minn.
 Stat. §268.105, Subd.
 1a - The next step in the process is a hearing by an Unemployment Law Judge.
 Minn.
 Stat. §268.105, Subd.
 1